-In this article, we will define what a Delaware Statutory Trust is, describe the tax benefits of investing in one, and review the potential returns that they offer.
+In this article, we will define what a Delaware Statutory Trust is, describe the tax benefits of investing in a DST, and review the potential returns that DSTs offer.
 By the end, readers will have the information needed to determine if a DST investment is a good fit for their real estate investment objectives.

 At First National Realty Partners, we actively work with our investors to minimize tax liability whenever possible.
 To learn more about our current investment opportunities, click here.

-As its name implies, a Delaware Statutory Trust is a trust, organized under Delaware law, and set up for the purpose of conducting business.
-They are formed with private trust agreements under which real property is “…held, managed, administered, invested, and/or operated.”
+As its name implies, a Delaware Statutory Trust (DST) is a trust, organized under Delaware law, and set up for the purpose of conducting business.
+DSTs are formed with private trust agreements under which real property is “…held, managed, administered, invested, and/or operated.”

-In a commercial real estate investment context, the trust is set up by a “sponsor” which is usually a large, experienced real estate firm who finds an investment property, performs the due diligence on it, arranges the debt, and places it under contract.
-Then, they will find individual investors to fill the equity portion of the DST Offering’s capital stack.
+In a commercial real estate investment context, the trust is set up by a “sponsor,” which is usually a large, experienced real estate firm who finds an investment property, performs the due diligence on it, arranges the debt, and places the property under contract.
+Then, the real estate firm will find individual investors to fill the equity portion of the DST Offering’s capital stack.